Veterans Benefits - Q & A

 Other Frequently Asked Questions

 Active duty service must be completed after September 10, 2001, to count towards Chapter 33.
 In addition, for Guard members and Reservists only federal activations count toward total active duty service.
 National Guard and reserve training and state call-ups do not qualify.
-Title 32 Active Guard Reserve (AGR) duty currently does not qualify toward the new GI Bill.
+Title 32 Active Guard Reserve (AGR) or duty under section 502(f) for the purpose of responding to a national emergency, now qualify for the Post-9/11 GI Bill® under the 2010 Veterans Education Assistance Improvements Act.

 Boot camp and other initial entry training programs only qualify toward Post 9/11 active duty service once a service member has completed 2 years of other active duty service including Boot Camp.
 For example, a National Guard soldier who has been activated for 18 months cannot count their basic training and advance skills training toward Post 9/11 service unless the combined service would be 24 months or more.